 Functional richness concentrated along the continental shelves, peaking at the tropics.
 Functional redundancy peaked in the Caspian Sea, while plummeting at polar latitudes.

-We observed hotspots of functional and species richness overlapping at tropical latitudes.

-Coastal hotspots in the Mediterranean Sea, Northern European Sea, and Islands of the Tropic and Temperate Pacific remained exclusive functional richness hotspots.
+Hotspots of functional and species richness overlap at tropical latitudes.
+However, coastal hotspots in the Mediterranean Sea, Northern European Sea, and Islands of the Tropic and Temperate Pacific remained exclusive functional richness hotspots.
+WE NEED TO EMPHASISE THIS MORE.

-Coldspots of functional redundancy were limited to high temperate and polar latitudes, thus not encompassing any other diversity hotspots.
+Areas lacking functional redundancy were limited to high temperate and polar latitudes, thus not encompassing any other diversity hotspots.(WE NEED TO LOOK AT WHETHER THIS IS ALL DOWN TO LOW SPECIES RICHNESS)

-Provinces of hotspots of functional richness harbored species featuring in the top 20% of the global FUSE species, predominantly sharks and reptiles, while cetaceans and fish dominated provinces of coldspots of functional redundancy, spanning a much larger portion of the FUSE rank (90%).
+Provinces of hotspots of functional richness harbored species featuring in the top 20% of the global FUSE species, predominantly sharks and sea turtles, while cetaceans and fish dominated provinces lacking functional redundancy, spanning a much larger portion of the FUSE rank (90%).

+YES BUT WE ALSO SAW THAT SPECIES COULD BE LOCALLY IMPORTANT WHILE GLOBALLY LOWER RANKED.
+WHAT SPECIES SHOWED THE GREATEST DEVIATION IN RANKING FROM GLOBAL TO LOCAL?
+THE TURNOVER IN IMPORTANT SPECIES IS ALSO INTERESTING: ALTHOUGH MANY OF THESE SPECIES HAVE WIDE RANGES, THEY MOVE IN AND OUT OF THE PRIORITIES DEPENDING ON THE REGION.

+THEREFORE, THIS WORK IDENTIFIES SPATIAL AREAS AND SPECIES OF FUNCTIONAL CONSERVATION INTEREST.

+VULNERABLITY OF AREAS WITH LOW SPECIES RICHNESS – SPECIES ARE MORE UNIQUE.

+SPECIES RICHNESS EXPLAINS A LOT OF THE PATTERN IN FUNCTIONAL METRICS, BUT NOT ALL; I THINK WE NEED TO VERIFY/CHECK THIS FOR FUNCTIONAL REDUNCANY AS WELL.

+REDUNDANCY AND RICHNESS ARE DECOUPLED IN FISH: HIGHER RICHNESS AND LOWER REDUNDANCY ALONG COASTS, WITH LOWER RICHNESS AND HIGHER REDUNDANCY IN THE PELAGIC ZONE, ESPECIALLY IN THE TROPICS.

+WE CAN SEE SURPRISINGLY LOW REDUNDANCY OVERALL ALONG THE COASTLINES;

 The contribution of this study to scientific knowledge